a2kohli/cse15l-lab-reports/lab1_report.md

 follow the instructions to download vscode on your computer.

-When it is installed, you should be able to open a window that looks like this (it might have different colors, or a different menu bar, depending on your system and settings):
+When it is installed, you should be able to open a window that looks like this (it might look slightly different.
+That's ok!):
 ![Image](vscode.png)

 Note: I didn't have to do this step (of installing vscode) as I already had it installed on my system.